kamchatka-volcano/fcgi_responder/README.md

 LLVM_CONFIG="llvm-config-11" CXX=afl-clang-fast++ cmake -S . -B afl_build -DENABLE_FUZZ_TESTS=ON
 cmake --build afl_build
 ```
-Adjust the `LLVM_CONFIG` variable to point to the version of LLVM you want to use.
+Adjust `LLVM_CONFIG` variable to point to the version of LLVM you want to use.

 To run fuzzing tests with `afl-fuzz` utility run the following command:
 ```